Tr-Do/leetcode_practice/heap/451-sort-characters-by-frequency/explanation.md

 # Approach:
 - Import heapq, counter
 - Use counter from collection to count the frequency of characters in the string, assign to count
-- Initialize empty heap, empty piece- Put
+- Initialize empty heap, empty piece
-- Loop through the count, use heap push, (-freq, ch)
+- Loop through the count, use append to list (-freq, ch)
 - Heapify heap
 - While heap: a, b = heappop, piece.append(-a)*
 - Return ''.join(piece)